The Luck of the Irish (2001 film): Plot

 With his lucky gold coin on his side, 15-year-old Kyle Johnson gets everything in life, and is also the best basketball player on his team.
 Heritage Day is approaching and every time Kyle asks where his family came from, his parents Kate and Bob change the subject.
-He finds out that his dad changed his last name, but doesn't know why.
+He finds out that his dad changed his last name of Smith to Johnson, but does not know why.

 One day, Kyle and his best friend Russell Halloway go to an Irish festival.
-There he sees coins just like his and wonders if he's Irish.
-When Kyle can't stop step dancing during Seamus McTieran and the Saint of the Step's show, he gets knocked down.
+There he sees coins just like his and wonders if he is Irish.
+When Kyle cannot stop step dancing during Seamus McTieran and the Saint of the Step's show, he gets knocked down.

 The next morning, Kyle wakes up and notices something is different about him.
-At breakfast, his mother is acting differently, and she tells him that they are Irish.
+At breakfast, his mother is acting differently, and she confirms that they are Irish.
 His trip to school is marked by bad luck, including losing his homework.
 The next day, Kyle notices more changes as he grows shorter and his hair turns red.
 In science class, a magnet attaches to his coin and he realizes that his lucky gold coin was stolen.

 He rushes home to tell his parents and walks in to see that his mother has shrunk to one foot tall.
-She reveals to him that she is really a leprechaun and that he is one too.
+She reveals to him that she is really a leprechaun, making him half leprechaun and half human.
 He tells them who he thinks stole the coin, and his mom says that it was his grandfather Reilly O'Reilly, founder of the Emerald Isle potato chip company.
 Kate and her father had a falling out over her having a "mixed marriage".

 They all go to the factory to ask for the coin back.
 Kyle is kicked out by security, then sneaks in with the Young Achievers group from school.
 A girl from school named Bonnie Lopez asks why he is there and he tells her.
 They get chased by security and end up getting caught by his grandfather.
-Reilly tells him that he didn't steal it and that it is their family's lucky coin.
+Reilly says that he did not steal it and that it is their family's lucky coin.
 The youngest member of the family must have possession of it so all the leprechauns in the O'Reilly clan can pass as humans.
 Bonnie tells Kyle that his ears have changed and are now pointy.
 Reilly starts to grow a beard.